arakelyannara/ETF_analyzer-with-voila/README.md

 ## Usage

-To use the ETF_Analyzer-with-voila
+To use the __ETF_Analyzer-with-voila__

- clone the repository, open it with Jupyterlab and run the

-then run the following comand in the Terminal
+clone the repository, open it with Jupyterlab and then run the following command in the Terminal

-        voila etf_analyzer.ipynb
+            -- voila etf_analyzer.ipynb

 ## Contributors